 It is safe to say that most business catering to the tourist industry, lost over twelve months of business in the aftermath of hurricane Irma.

 The impact of the hurricane season is very destructive to island economies.
 It is the main reason why we have the two seasons, the Tourist Season, which can be as short as four months for some islands: December to March and as much as five to six months for some.
 It is unfortunate because some of our best weather can de between June and August but the fear of hurricanes impact on travel to the hurricane destinations.

 Lack of Proper management by some destinations is partly to blame for the misunderstandings surrounding the off-season.
 It is virtually impossible to run a financially successful business of six months of steady business unless you charge high prices to offset the lack of business during the off-season.

-Modern Technology and communication achievement are at such a high level that adequate warning are available to encourage travelers to plan their travels fairly safely within a seven to ten day period.
-This requires cooperation of the hotels, airlines and Tourism managers; for example, Tourists once traveled to Anguilla during September and October; but most of the major hotels, restaurants and related services started closing during those months, as a result the number of holiday visitors during those months declined to almost zero.
+Modern technology and communication achievement are at such a high level that adequate warnings are available to encourage travelers to plan their travels fairly safely within a seven to ten day period.
+This requires cooperation of the hotels, airlines, and tourism managers.
+For example, tourists once traveled to Anguilla during September and October but most of the major hotels, restaurants, and related services started closing during those months.
+As a result, the number of holiday visitors during those months declined to almost zero.

 It is wise to invest in an adequate size generator for your needs in case you are without power after a hurricane.
 A supply of solar gadgets will come in very handy, lights and chargers should be top of the list.
 Add a couple tarpaulin to your list of hurricane supplies.